From quantum time to manifestly covariant QFT: On the need for a quantum-action-based quantization: Classical and quantum dynamical time

 The mismatch appears precisely when internal contractions are present.
 This is not a minor issue: It implies that even elementary local operators, such as $\phi(x)\phi(x)$, cannot be mapped consistently between the two formulations.
 In addition, normal ordering is intrinsically vacuum dependent as the relevant notion of ``vacuum'' generally changes in the presence of interactions.
 Any general, consistent formalism must therefore treat internal contractions properly.

-Before moving on, it is useful to comment on a few potential workarounds.
+Before moving on, it is useful to comment on a few potential workarounds and caveats.
 A first possibility is to normal-order operators before performing the map.
 However, this is inevitably theory dependent, since both the vacuum and the associated normal ordering depend on the dynamics.
 A conceptually cleaner alternative is to abandon conditioned operators in favor of ``conditioned states'', an approach explored for many-body free theories in \cite{diaz2021spacetime,giovannetti2023geometric}.
-The drawback is that this process effectively washes out the spacetime structure one seeks to maintain: The resulting state becomes (up to an isomorphism) a standard quantum-mechanical state.
-Moreover, this approach introduces further complications: The continuum-time limit produces divergences; a classical choice of reference frame must be specified (though it can be imposed a posteriori, unlike in canonical quantization); and, for interacting theories, it seems difficult to define an appropriate physical subspace while remaining consistent to the conditioning prescription.
+The drawback is that this process effectively washes out the spacetime structure we seek to maintain: The resulting state becomes (up to an isomorphism) a standard quantum-mechanical state.
+Moreover, this approach introduces other complications: The continuum-time limit produces divergences; a classical choice of reference frame must be specified (though it can be imposed a posteriori, unlike in canonical quantization), and, for interacting theories, it is not apparent how to define an appropriate physical subspace while remaining consistent to the conditioning prescription.

 Our standpoint is that these obstructions reflect a more basic issue: The correct constraint structure for the many-body theory has not yet been identified.
 In the single particle case, the universe equation arises unambiguously as a first-class constraint already at the classical level, and its quantum version follows from Dirac quantization.
 By contrast, in the many-body setting the notion of physical subspace has not been derived from an underlying constrained theory; rather, it has been introduced as a plausible ansatz motivated by analogy and by possible generalizations of the single particle QT scheme.
+As will become clearer below, once the appropriate structure is taken into account, a direct Dirac quantization is not viable.
+The quantum-action-based construction proposed afterwards circumvents that route and provides a solution naturally tied to the requirement that spacelike and timelike correlators be treated on the same footing, a point that is further clarified in section ~\ref{sec:ststates}.
+One may, of course, relax that requirement and restrict attention to standard correlations obeying Born's rule.
+In that case, alternative formalisms could arise, but precisely at the price of giving up part of the spacetime structure that the present construction is meant to preserve.